KIT-ISAS/Approx_FPTD_for_Motion_Models/README.md

 ### `wiener_process.py`

-- Methods and simulations for a first passage time problem with a *Wiener process with drift*, for which the analytical solution is known.
+- Methods and simulations for a first-passage time problem with a *Wiener process with drift*, for which the analytical solution is known.
 ### `cv_process.py`

-- Methods and simulations for a first passage time problem with a *CV model*.
+- Methods and simulations for a first-passage time problem with a *CV model*.

 ### `ca_process.py`

-- Methods and simulations for a first passage time problem with a *CA model*.
+- Methods and simulations for a first-passage time problem with a *CA model*.

 ### `cv_experiments.py`